vnmr/ss/README.md

 > **"Existing NDAA components fast follow, wrongly size features, or lack support.
 Non-NDAA options add untenable risk.
 Substep's components are the ones we wish we had from prototype to production."** - Substep team after designing and shipping systems in all domains.

+## About
+Substep is for engineers by engineers.
+Bay are natives with expertise hardware, software, supply chain, and integration across components and systems for autonomy, unmanned systems and robotics in all domians.

 |:--:|:--:|:--:|
 | \+ 1415 812 3326 | info@substep.xyz | Substep LLC|
 |:--:|:--:|:--:|